alishakonda400-del/alisha-demo/README.md

 # alisha-demo
-this is my first git repository
+This is my first git repository
+Author-Alisha Konda